openservicebrokerapi/servicebroker/spec.md

 on every request.
 This specification does not specify how Platform and Service Brokers agree on other methods of authentication.

-Platforms and brokers may agree on an authentication mechanism other than basic authentication, but the specific agreements are not covered by this specification.
-Please see the platform.md documentation for a description of each mechanism and platform support.
+Platforms and Service Brokers MAY agree on an authentication mechanism other than basic authentication, but the specific agreements are not covered by this specification.
+Please see the [profile](profile.md) documentation for a description of each mechanism and platform support.

-If authentication is used, the Service Broker MUST authenticate the request using the predetermined authentication mechanism, securing communications via TLS, and MUST return a 401 Unauthorized response if the authentication fails.
+If authentication is used, the Service Broker MUST authenticate the request using the predetermined authentication mechanism, securing communications via TLS, and MUST return a `401 Unauthorized` response if the authentication fails.

 Note: Using an authentication mechanism that is agreed to via out of band